 1883 The five best-selling products between 1879 and 1883 are walking plows, Gilpin sulkies, cultivators, shovel plows, and harrows.
 Walking plows account for more unit sales (224,062) than the other four combined.

 1886 John Deere dies in Moline at age 82.

 1888 Steam tractors appear on American farms during the 1880s.
 Deere makes gang plows that tractors can pull, but not the tractors.

 1889 The company's five key branches are in place at Kansas City, St. Louis, Minneapolis, Council Bluffs/Omaha, and San Francisco.

 1890 Deere's board recommends selling the company.
 A British syndicate and other suitors appear, but deals fall through, and the company remains independent.

 1892 Charles Deere's daughter Katherine marries William Butterworth, who will succeed Charles as the company's CEO.
 Charles' daughter Anna marries William D. Wiman.
-Their son, Charles Deere Wiman, will succeed Butterworth.
+Their son, Charles Deere Wiman, will succeed Butterworth in 1928.

 1894 A bicycle craze grips the country.
 Branch catalogs push the Deere Leader, the Deere Roadster, and the Moline Special.
 The fad fizzles in a few years.
 (In the 1970s, the company returns briefly to the bicycle business.)